MohamedhanySakr/Smile-Detection/README.md

 3. smile cascade

 # result
-In this Python OpenCV video i want to show you Smile Detection with Face & Eyes .
+In this Python OpenCV code i want to show you Smile Detection with Face & Eyes .
 Better results are obtained by using high quality images and increasing the amount of stages for which the classifier is trained.